misbahmehmood/aws_terraform_task/README.md

 # Load Balancer
 A classic load balancer is used to complete this project.
 It balances the instances created through the autoscaling group across the 2 subnets.
 The web page is accessed using the dns name of the load balancer to show the requests are going through load balancer.
+I have also allowed the load balancer to wait 3 minutes after the creation of the load balancer and the output of the load balancer dns name to give enough time for the instances to run.
+Therefore, at the time of the loadbalancer dns_name output, it can be used immediately to access the web page.

 # Host/Web server
 Again, to keep costs minimal and make the most out of the AWS free tier resources, I used t2.micro Ubuntu 18.04 instance.